OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-3.markdown

         private readonly IWorkContextAccessor _workContextAccessor;
         private readonly IAliasService _aliasService;

-    `IAliasService` will need it's namespace but when you try to add it via `Ctrl-.` you will see Visual Studio doesn't know where to find it.
+    `IAliasService` will need its namespace but when you try to add it via `Ctrl-.` you will see Visual Studio doesn't know where to find it.

      We need to add a reference and update the dependencies of our module.

-  1. `Right click` on the `References` entry in the module's project within the `Solution Explorer` window and choose `Add Reference...`.
+  1. _Right click_ on the **References** entry in the module's project within the **Solution Explorer** window and choose **Add Reference...**.

-  1. Click the `Projects` tab on the left. `Orchard.Alias` should already be visible. `Hover` your mouse over it and a checkbox will appear.
+  1. Click the **Projects** tab on the left. `Orchard.Alias` should already be visible. _Hover_ your mouse over it and a checkbox will appear.
 Click the checkbox for `Orchard.Alias`.
-Click `OK`.
+Click **OK**.

      ![](../Attachments/getting-started-with-modules-part-3/orchardalias-ref.png)

   1. Now we have to update our dependencies straight away so they don't get forgotten.
 Open up the `Module.txt` file located in the project root.

   1. The last line of the file should contain the `Orchard.Widgets` dependency that we created in part one.
 This field will take a comma separated list detailing each dependency a modules has.

-    Update the line to add `Orchard.Alias`, ensuring that the line keeps it's indentation, so that the line now looks like this:
+    Update the line to add `Orchard.Alias`, ensuring that the line keeps its indentation, so that the line now looks like this:

                 Dependencies: Orchard.Widgets, Orchard.Alias